 Like this, we can move columns in excel from one position to another to change the position and arrange the data in order.

-Note: the First option is a quick risky one because if you forget the option of holding the shift key you may lose the data.
-Though it will intimate you before replacing.
+Note: the First option is a quite risky one because if you forget the option of holding the shift key, you may lose the data.
+However, it will intimate you before replacing it.

 This has been a guide to Move Columns in Excel.
-Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method and downloadable excel template.
+Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method along with practical examples and downloadable templates.
 You may learn more about excel from the following articles –